Priorities for Equipping a Remote Workforce

-The current COVID-19 pandemic has forced many companies to send people to work from home.
-As organizations prepare for a remote workforce, now or in the future, consider these top priorities to achieve success.
+The COVID-19 pandemic has forced many companies to keep people at home for work.
+As your organization prepares for a remote workforce, now or in the future, consider these top priorities to achieve success.

 Cloud-based apps are inherently available, where there is internet, outside of your company oﬃces and network.
-Files or programs stored or running on a desktop in the oﬃce prove a more diﬃcult access challenge.
+Files and programs stored or running on a desktop in the oﬃce prove a more diﬃcult access challenge.
 You need to decide which option for extending remote access makes the most sense for your situation.
 A traditional VPN is probably the easiest option, although newer virtual desktops also offer advantages.
 Secure, remote access is possible.

 - Ensure reliable, fast Internet service at home.